Article IV of the Military Code of Conduct

 If I become a prisoner of war, I will keep faith with my fellow prisoners.
 I will give no information or take part in any action which might be harmful to my comrades.
 If I am senior, I will take command.
 If not, I will obey the lawful orders of those appointed over me and will back them up in every way.

 Article 4 of the Military Code of Conduct (CoC) outlines how the U.S. Military expects its officers and enlisted members to behave as a prisoner of war (POW).
+It reads:

 Officers and noncommissioned officers shall continue to carry out their responsibilities and exercise their authority in captivity.